South of Madison at Pike

 An African-American Church founded in 1869

-Marcia D. Johnson has written about Ninth Street Baptist at this site.
+Marcia D. Johnson has written about Ninth Street Baptist here.

 The New Immanuel Baptist Church “The Proposed New Building” |